Brand name: Femara

 -

 Risk of fetal harm and pregnancy loss.
-Necessity of advising females of reproductive potential to use effective contraception during letrozole therapy and for ≥3 weeks after the last dose.
-Importance of women informing clinicians immediately if become pregnant or if pregnancy is suspected during therapy.
+Advise females of reproductive potential to use effective contraception during letrozole therapy and for ≥3 weeks after the last dose.
+Importance of women informing clinicians immediately if they become pregnant or if pregnancy is suspected during therapy.
 If pregnancy occurs, advise pregnant women of potential risk to the fetus.
-Advise patients that letrozole is FDA-labeled for use only in postmenopausal women.

 -